Sony BRAVIA XR X90L Full Array LED 4K TV (2023) vs Hisense U6N Mini-LED ULED 4K Google TV (2024)

 Frequently Asked Questions

-Sony BRAVIA XR X90L Full Array LED 4K TV (2023) excels if you value cognitive processor xr delivers industry-leading upscaling and motion processing.
-Hisense U6N Mini-LED ULED 4K Google TV (2024) is better if you prioritize mini-led backlight delivers significantly better contrast and black levels than standard led competitors.
-Pick based on your budget and daily use.
+Sony BRAVIA XR X90L Full Array LED 4K TV (2023) is the better choice if you prioritize cognitive processor xr delivers industry-leading upscaling and motion processing.
+Hisense U6N Mini-LED ULED 4K Google TV (2024) wins if you value mini-led backlight delivers significantly better contrast and black levels than standard led competitors.
+Both are rated highly (4.4★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure